ktownsend-personal/RetroPhone/README.md

 * `for (const auto &line : lines){}` enumerate a local array (not pointer to array) [ref](https://luckyresistor.me/2019/07/12/write-less-code-using-the-auto-keyword/)
 * `Serial.printf("..%s..", stringvar.c_str())` to print `String` type with printf because `%s` epxects C style string not `String` object and will garble the value or even crash the app
-* passing arrays to functions, [good explanation](https://stackoverflow.com/a/19894884/8228356) in a nutshell, arg is simple pointer and you pass array directly when calling, but really a pointer to first array value is passed and in the func you can access array values by index like normal...but you can't know the length and must pass that value separately
+* passing arrays to functions, [good explanation](https://stackoverflow.com/a/19894884/8228356)

+  In a nutshell, arg is simple pointer and you pass array directly when calling, but really a pointer to first array value is passed and in the func you can access array values by index like normal...but you can't know the length and must pass that value separately.

 ## Hardware
 * [KS0835F SLIC module](https://www.youtube.com/redirect?event=video_description&redir_token=QUFFLUhqbEtxcHQ2MnVEQ3c2ZXVjNHRtZW82Tk1JSS1UUXxBQ3Jtc0ttV0g1ZlFleXBXV0JRbVJTbldEbW12X2JVQ0ZJcEJ0NG44ck94cUtmeEowY2xuNi1QSEQwbzFzYmo1cDdGLTFWNHR4QmpVbS0yNlRvdWFYeEN4b3JUcnFYZnN3SWkwUGRmSmI4UDNFSDE3R1Rlb0Iycw&q=https%3A%2F%2Fs.click.aliexpress.com%2Fe%2F_DFeMKoP&v=qM0ZhSyA6Jw) (AG1171/AG1170 clone)